• Skip to main content

 Stopping Overthinking

 Quite simply, better concentration helps you to fully focus on the activity at hand, making you more productive and relaxed.
-This type of training means that your mind tends not to wander off down the dark path of unhelpful thoughts, obsession and overthinking.
+This type of training means that your mind tends not to wander off down the dark path of unhelpful thoughts, obsession, and overthinking, which can be particularly challenging for those with obsessive-compulsive disorder.
 Concentration exercises are also quick and with practices starting at 4 minutes per day, they are fairly easy to fit into the busiest schedule.
 These exercises are associated with other techniques such as relaxation – see Progressive Muscular Relaxation (PMR).

 Step-by-Step Exercises to Stop Overthinking.